korcankaraokcu/PINCE/README.md

 - If you'd like to uninstall PINCE, just delete this folder, almost everything is installed locally.
 Config and user files of PINCE can be found in "~/.config/PINCE", you can manually delete them as well if you want.

 ### Notes
-- If you are having problems with your default gdb version, you can use the `compile_gdb.sh` script to compile another version locally.
-Read the comments in it for more information
 - Check https://github.com/korcankaraokcu/PINCE/issues/116 for a possible fix if you encounter `'GtkSettings' has no property named 'gtk-fallback-icon-theme'`

 # Officially supported platforms